jl777/SuperNET/README.md

 The native versions are command line applications: agents/iguana {JSON}
 The chrome app pexe requires that the chrome is launched with a command line parameter (tools/chrome.localhost) and then browse to *http://127.0.0.1:7777* to see the pexe

+#SuperNET API reference#

+The API reference and documentation which lists the available remote calls can be found at http://docs.supernet.org/

 #SUPERUGLYGUI#